acdh-oeaw/apis-core-rdf/docs/source/customization.md

 [apis_core.generic.importers.GenericModelImporter][] which you can inherit from.
-It is used by default of no other importer is defined for the model and it tries to do the right thing out of the box: it first looks if there is an RDF configuration for the URI and if that fails tries to parse the URI response as json.
+It is used by default of no other importer is defined for the model and it tries to do the right thing out of the box: it first looks if there is an RDF configuration for the URI and if that fails tries to parse the URI response as JSON.

 To use this logic in forms, there is [apis_core.generic.forms.fields.ModelImportChoiceField][] which is based on